jamiesonbecker/unframework.js/README.md

 [background.js](https://github.com/jamiesonbecker/background.js)

-Add a method to have it run every 1/4 second:
+Add a method to have it run every 1/4 second.
+Make sure it doesn't block!
+See source README above for more docs.

-    background.runseveryquarter = function(){console.log("logging")}
+    background.sillylogger = function(){
+        // fill up your log console fast! console.log("logging")
+    }

 [formscrape.js](https://github.com/jamiesonbecker/formscrape.js)

-Given a form that has data in it, extract all the data into a JSON dictionary:
+Extract all form fields in a form into a JSON dictionary, see source README above for more docs:

     var formdata = {};
     $("form").formscrape(formdata);